 - Core group of experts on action against identity-related crime

-Organized crime groups are increasingly involved in trafficking in cultural property, both through legitimate markets such as auctions and through the Internet, but also in underground illicit markets.
-Trafficking in cultural property is also becoming an important source for the laundering of the proceeds of crime.
+Organized criminal groups are increasingly involved in trafficking in cultural property, both through legitimate markets such as auctions and through the Internet, but also in underground illicit markets.
+Trafficking in cultural property is also becoming an important source for the laundering of the proceeds of crime, and recently identified as a possible source of financing for terrorist groups.

-Illegal trafficking of cultural property results in its loss, destruction, removal and theft of irreplaceable items.
-While criminals make significant illicit profits from trafficking cultural property, humankind is denied access to the artifacts of its shared heritage.
+Trafficking in cultural property results in the loss, destruction, removal and theft of irreplaceable items.
+While criminals make significant profits from this illicit trafficking, humankind is denied access to the artefacts of its shared heritage.
 For instance, many relics from past generations remain buried underground.
 Where ancient artifacts are stolen and the sites in which they were hidden are destroyed through looting, archaeologists are unable to gather knowledge about the past.
-A substantial amount of looting happens around the world, and yet, so far the efforts to combat trafficking in cultural property have not yet been in proportion to the gravity and extent of the crime.
+A substantial amount of looting happens around the world, and yet so far the efforts to combat trafficking in cultural property have not yet been in proportion to the gravity and extent of the crime.

-Increased recognition of the transnational criminal elements involved in the trafficking of cultural property brings to the fore the role of UNODC in increasing the international criminal justice response to this crime.
+Increased recognition of the transnational criminal elements involved in the trafficking of cultural property brings to the fore the role of UNODC in increasing the international crime prevention and criminal justice response to this crime.

-UNODC works to harness the potential of the Organized Crime Convention to address serious crimes relating to trafficking in cultural property when committed by organized crime groups.
+UNODC works to harness the potential of the United Nations Convention against Organized Crime to address serious crimes relating to trafficking in cultural property when committed by organized crime groups.
 Many of the provisions of the Convention are relevant to the transnational crime of trafficking in cultural property, and, in turn, many of its provisions empower States parties to rally against transnational criminals to protect their common cultural heritage.
+Furthermore, the adoption by the General Assembly of the International Guidelines for Crime Prevention and Criminal Justice Responses with Respect to Trafficking in Cultural Property and Other Related Offences has offered to the international community a new tool to strengthen its response to this form of crime.

 - UNODC Iran country office programme on protection of cultural property